halfbyte/esp32_matrix_display/README.md

 My hardware is based on the FC16 module as described [here](https://majicdesigns.github.io/MD_MAX72XX/page_f_c16.html).
 I got mine from AZDelivery (No paid promo, just good prices) in fixed blocks of four and soldered 3 of them together to get a 8x96 dot matrix.
 I'm using a D1 mini ESP32 board which is a thin wrapper around the ESP-WROOM32 board.
 Power is delivered via USB.
 I also 3D printed some mounting brackets, all of which I'm planning on documenting here in greater detail later.

+The FC16 module luckily is fine with with taking 3.3V signals on the data lines while being powered by the USB voltage to drive the LEDs.
+The module runs relatively warm, but not too much, I think.
+Long term tests are still on my todo list tho.

 ## Credits / Dependencies